 Residential solar panels

 Residential solar panels do much more, of course, than power the gate.
 We use those large panels to power our whole home.
-They supply the water pump from the reservoir, all the lights and computers, my carpentry tools, the hot water kettle, the toaster, the electric oven, the swimming pool filter and chlorinator.
+They supply the water pump from the reservoir, all the lights and computers; my carpentry tools, the hot water kettle and the electric oven.

-The large energy uses like the oven and the kettle can only be used during the day.
-At night we use a change over switch to use power for heating from the utility.
+The large energy uses like the, mill, oven and the kettle can only be used during the day.
+At night you could use a change over switch to draw power for heating from the utility if you still on the grid.

-All in all, we use 50 kWh per month from the utility, valued at about five dollars per month.
+We use almost nothing from the utility now, less than about five dollars per annum; when there's extended inclement weather.
 You too could have an electricity bill like that.

 This is all done via a solar generator; you too could build a energy saver like this if you are handy with your hands and have some basic knowledge of electrical wiring.
 It's not rocket science and these pages will tell you how I did it.